70. The Age of Innocence by Edith Wharton, with photographs by Stephen Shore

 EDITION & PRICE

 The edition is limited to three hundred numbered copies for sale and twenty-six lettered copies for complimentary distribution.
 All copies are signed by the photographer.
 The price is $850.
-Contact for availability.STEPHEN SHORE PHOTOGRAPHS
+Out of print.STEPHEN SHORE PHOTOGRAPHS

 The photographs by Stephen Shore are also offered individually as inkjet prints in editions limited to five for each of thirty-three images, the thirty-two in the book plus the photograph on the slipcase.
 The images are nine by twelve inches on thirteen by sixteen inch sheets.
 The paper is a heavy-weight all-cotton mouldmade sheet, specially treated for this process, Somerset Photo-Matte, from England.
 The price is $1,000 per signed print.
 The photographs are available for purchase separate from the book.